schuyler-j/lefth-nd/README.md

 - 👋 Hi, I’m @lefth-nd
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning comp sci
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on web based systems
 - 📫 How to reach me - the internet

 <!---